What Is Embedded Analytics?

 Embedded analytics can seamlessly match the look, feel, and branding of a company’s application (the one into which it is being integrated).
 As previously mentioned, it becomes an integral part of the application, without anybody noticing there are actually two pieces of software turned into one.

 There are several ways by which to embed data analytics, with differing levels of solution integration and flexibility.
-You can either embed using iframe and HTML or SDK and API calls — the level of integration and flexibility of the solution depends on the embedding method employed.
+You can either embed using iframe and HTML, Web Components, or React SDK and API calls — the level of integration and flexibility of the solution depends on the embedding method employed.

 There are several reasons why companies should use embedded analytics: